Keeping pupils safe at Emmanuel School

 Part 1 - some general comments

 The last few months have shown us that the understanding of Covid-19 and how to keep safe is permanently evolving.
 We will keep monitoring documentation and guidelines, and change our practices as required.
-A summary of the main safety measures are outlined below and the full Covid-19 risk assessment is available on this page along with some notes and an extract from a letter from Gavin Williamson, the Secretary of State for Education.
+A summary of the main safety measures are outlined below and the full Covid-19 risk assessment is available on this page along with some notes plus two Government guidance documents.

 We do encourage the school community to pray regularly for the safety of our staff, pupils and all our families over the coming weeks.
 We will follow guidelines and do all that we can to minimise the risks to our pupils.
 However, we (like any organisation) cannot guarantee that no child or staff member at Emmanuel will get Covid-19.
 But we trust a God who loves and cares for us and in these exceptional times, we need to ask for his protection for us as individuals and for our school.